captn3m0/muse-ebook-downloader/README.md

 ## Limitations

 Expects PDF currently.
-Some books on the MUSE site don't have PDF versions, and this will break for them
+Some books on the MUSE site don't have PDF versions, and this will break for them.

 ## WARNING

-- This is still WIP, it doesn't combine the PDFs into a single file yet.
 - You are responsible for what you do with this.
 I hate reading online, so I use this to archive and read offline.

 ## How to run